IStewen/IStewen.github.io/_pages/about.md

 ## Research

-My research focuses on the macroeconomic aspects of financial integration and fragmentation.
-I study how financial integration shapes the transmission of economic shocks — including international trade shocks and fiscal policy changes — across regions and households, with a particular interest in household consumption, risk sharing, and political behaviour.
-My work uses regions within countries as paradigms for perfectly integrated financial markets, and extends to international equity portfolios as one lens through which financial integration manifests.
+I study the macroeconomics of financial integration and fragmentation.
+My research examines how financial linkages affect the propagation of trade, fiscal, and other aggregate shocks across regions and households, with a focus on consumption smoothing, risk sharing, and political responses to economic change.
+Using regional and household data as well as international portfolio positions, my work sheds light on the benefits and limits of market integration in advanced economies.

 **Fields:** Macroeconomics · International Macroeconomics & Finance ·
 Banking · Household Finance · Financial Integration· Public Economics